mwmayerle/new_phax_machine/README.md

 1. Clone this repository: `git clone https://github.com/phaxio/phax_machine.git`
 2. Add the heroku repository as well: `git remote add heroku https://git.heroku.com/HEROKU-APP-NAME.git` (Substituting `HEROKU-APP-NAME` with the name of your Heroku app)
 3. Push the latest changes to Heroku: `git push heroku master`

+## User_Guide
+After initial setup is complete, an email will be sent to